Embracing ADHD: Transforming Challenges into Strengths

 Instagram: www.instagram.com/gilljacksoncounselling

-This article is not intended as a replacement for medical advice, if you are suffering from any physical or mental ill health please seek advice of your Doctor where necessary.
+This article is not intended as a replacement for medical advice.
+If you are suffering from any physical or mental ill health, please seek advice from your doctor where necessary.

-Images used with permission from Wix and Unsplashed.
+Images used with permission from Wix and Unsplash.

 .png)